patrick-llgc/Learning-Deep-Learning/paper_notes/_template.md

 # [Paper Title](link_to_paper)

-_November 2024_
+_June 2025_

 tl;dr: Summarize the the main idea of the paper with one sentence.

 #### Overall impression
 Describe the overall impression of the paper.

-In a multi-paragraph format, this is a high-level overview of this paper, including its main contribution, advantages compared with previous methods.
-Also this would include drawbacks of he paper and point out future directions.
+Main contribution.

+Pros and cons compared with previous methods.

 #### Key ideas
-- Summaries of the key ideas, each formulating a bullet point.
-Finer grained details would belisted in nested bullet points.
-The main aspects to consider include, but not limited to Model architecture, data, eval.
+- Summaries of the key ideas in nested bullet point.
+The main areas to focus on model architecture, data, eval.

 #### Technical details
 - Summary of technical details, such as important training details, or bugs of previous benchmarks.

 #### Notes
-- Questions and notes on how to improve/revise the current work
+- Questions and notes on how to improve the current work